Mohammed Aimen: 2022–2023: Rise to the first team

 In August 2022, with the first team preparing for the 2022–23 Indian Super League season in UAE, Kerala Blasters fielded their reserves for the 2022 Durand Cup, where Aimen was included in the squad.
 He scored three goals, including a brace against NorthEast United and registered one assist, from five appearances during the tournament.
 Aimen was then promoted to the club's senior team ahead of the 2022–23 season along with Azhar, to train with them on a developmental role for the 2022–23 Indian Super League season.
 During the season, he played for the reserve team in the 2022–23 Kerala Premier League and the 2023 RFDL.
-In November 2022, Aimen and Azhar were sent to Poland for a three week training stint with the Polish top tier club Rakow Czestochowa.
+In November 2022, Aimen and Azhar were sent to Poland for a three week training stint with the Polish top tier club Raków Częstochowa.

 In April 2023, Aimen was included in the Kerala Blasters squad for the 2023 Super Cup.
 He finally made his official first team debut for Kerala Blasters on 16 April 2023 in the group stage match against Bengaluru FC, by coming as a substitute in the 77th minute for Rahul K.P, where the match ended in a draw.

 2023–present: Contract extension and league debut

 On 9 May 2023, Kerala Blasters announced that Aimen has signed a three-year contract extension with the club, that would keep him with them until 2026.
 Aimen was included in the Blasters' starting eleven for the first time against on 13 August 2023 in the first game of 2023 Durand Cup against Gokulam Kerala, which the Blasters lost 3–4, where he played for the entire 90 minutes.
-In the match, he provided an assist for Prabir Das' goal.
+In the match, he gave a stunning assist for Prabir Das' goal.
 Aimen scored his first official goal for Kerala Blasters senior team on 18 August against Bengaluru reserves, after coming as a substitute in the 67th minute.
 On 21 August, he scored his second goal of the tournament against Indian Air Force, which was also his fifth goal in Durand cup overall.

 Aimen made his Indian Super League debut for the club on 21 September in the season opener at home, against Bengaluru FC, which the Blasters won 2–1.
 He also became the first player from Lakshadweep to play in the Indian Super League.
 On 14 December, Aimen produced a player-of-the-match display against Punjab FC.
 He earned a penalty in the 51st minute, which Diamantakos successfully converted into a goal, and helped the Blasters in a 1–0 win.

 After assisting in the Blasters' first competitive match of the 2024–25 season against Mumbai City FC in the 2024 Durand Cup, Aimen came in as a substitute against Punjab FC on 4 August in the same tournament and scored the equalizer for the Blasters to seal them a 1–1 draw.
 He would score his second of the tournament in the next match against CISF Protectors, which they won 7–0.